0xd34df00d/lcss/src/text/plugins/plugins-poshuku-dcac.md

 parentPage: plugins-poshuku
 ---

-Color invertor mode for Poshuku.
-It works on any site without any custom CSS.\
+Color inversion, temperature shift and brightness reduction for Poshuku to reduce eye strain.
+It works on any site without any custom CSS.
-\

 DC/AC also supports a somewhat smart mode where colors are inverted only if average brightness of the web page is bigger than some given threshold.